-- Vitamins and Minerals: While many micronutrients are influenced by the mother’s diet, breast milk typically contains enough vitamins and minerals to support normal infant growth - with the exception of vitamins D and K.
+- Vitamins and Minerals: While many micronutrients are influenced by the mother’s diet, breast milk typically contains enough vitamins and minerals to support normal infant growth - except for vitamins D and K.

 - Infection-fighting compounds: These include an array of enzymes, growth factors, antibodies, and hormones.
 Breast milk is designed to help shape your baby’s natural immune defense.
 Some examples include Lactoferrin, Secretory IgA, Lysozyme, and Bifidus factor, which have unique purposes in an infant’s gastrointestinal tract.
-They help protect against microbes that can cause infection like E. Coli, Salmonella, and coliforms.
-It may also help prevent development of certain allergies, and promote the growth of protective Lactobacillus bacteria.
+They help protect against microbes that can cause infections like E. Coli, Salmonella, and coliforms.
+It may also help prevent the development of certain allergies and promote the growth of protective Lactobacillus bacteria.

 As you can see, breast milk is full of nutrients that are critical for baby formula to contain if this is to be their primary nourishment.

-Commercial baby formulas have been around since the late 1800s.
-Formulas have evolved over time per consumer demands, preferences, and growing evidence for how to nourish babies best when an alternative to breastfeeding is needed.
+Commercial infant formula has been around since the late 1800s.
+Formulas have evolved over time per consumer demands, preferences.
+Furthermore, growing evidence has shown that to nourish babies best, an alternative to breastfeeding is needed.

 What is on the baby formula ingredients list?
-There have long been three main types of baby formulas on the market: cow milk protein-based, soy-based, and non-dairy specialized formulas with broken down proteins to increase digestibility.
-These ingredients have been created to resemble breast milk as much as possible.
+There have long been three main types of baby formulas on the market: cow’s milk protein-based, soy protein-based, and non-dairy specialized formulas like the hydrolyzed formula with broken-down proteins to increase digestibility.
+These ingredients have mixed in to resemble breast milk as much as possible.

 There are also a few options when it comes to how baby formulas are prepared.
 Baby formulas may come in powdered form, which requires mixing with water.
-This is typically the least expensive option.
-Other formulas come in concentrated liquid form, which are typically sold in cans and need to be mixed with additional water to prepare.
+Powdered formula for babies is usually the least expensive option.
+Another type of baby formula is the concentrated liquid formula, typically sold in cans, and needs to be mixed with additional water to prepare.